Colin Jones (American football)

-Colin Jones (born October 27, 1987) is a former American football safety.
-He was drafted by the San Francisco 49ers in the sixth round of the 2011 NFL Draft.
+Colin Jones (born October 27, 1987) is an American former professional football safety who played in the National Football League (NFL).
+He was selected by the San Francisco 49ers in the sixth round of the 2011 NFL draft.
 He played college football at TCU.
-He went to high school in Bridgeport, Texas and graduated in 2006.
 He also played for the Carolina Panthers.

+Early life

+Jones went to high school in Bridgeport, Texas and graduated in 2006.

 Professional career

 San Francisco 49ers

-The San Francisco 49ers selected Jones in the sixth round (190th overall) of the 2011 NFL Draft.
+The San Francisco 49ers selected Jones in the sixth round (190th overall) of the 2011 NFL draft.
 Jones was the 13th safety drafted in 2011.

 On July 29, 2011, the San Francisco 49ers signed Jones to a four-year, $2.13 million contract that includes a signing bonus of $100,000.

 Throughout training camp, Jones competed for a roster spot as a backup safety and special teams player against Madieu Williams, Curtis Taylor, Chris Maragos, and Anthony West.
 Head coach Jim Harbaugh named Jones the third free safety on the depth chart to begin the regular season, behind Dashon Goldson and Madieu Williams.

 He made his professional regular season debut in the San Francisco 49ers' season-opening 33–17 victory against the Seattle Seahawks.
 Jones was inactive as a healthy scratch for three games (Weeks 2–4).
 On December 4, 2011, Jones recorded a season-high two solo tackles in the 49ers' 26–0 win against the St. Louis Rams in Week 13.
 He finished his rookie season in 2011 with six solo tackles in 13 games and zero starts.
 The San Francisco 49ers finished first in the NFC West with a 13–3 record and earned a first round bye.
 On January 14, 2012, Jones appeared in his first career playoff game and recorded two solo tackles during their 36–32 win against the New Orleans Saints in the NFC Wildcard Game.
 The following week, he made one solo tackle as the 49ers lost 20–17 to the New York Giants in the NFC Championship Game.

 During training camp in 2012, Jones competed for a role as a backup safety against Trenton Robinson, Michael Thomas, Darcel McBath, Mark LeGree, and Ben Hannula.